-quantified expressions.8 However, when the direct, indirect or PP object is or contains bare tutto, it obligatorily appears before the verb (there are 23 relevant cases in the first 2000 occurrences of tutto in the OVI).
+In the case of quantified objects with tutto, however, there is a clear split between the position of bare tutto and that of complex phrases containing it.
+The latter display the same distribution as non-quantified expressions.8 However, when the direct, indirect or PP object is or contains bare tutto, it obligatorily appears before the verb (there are 23 relevant cases in the first 2000 occurrences of tutto in the OVI).
 In other words, the less common OV order is obligatory with argumental bare tutto.
 The examples in (12) and (13) illustrate these word order patterns:

-- VO (12)hannovi messo tutto loro ingegno forza a. е have=there all their intelligence and force put 'they put there all their intelligence and strength' (VeV 24) - b.ch'egli ebbetuttoquesto fattoOVthat he had-3SGallthisdone'that he had done all this...'
-(Tesoro a286) - (13) a. e come l'à tutto perduto OV and how it=has all lost 'and how he lost it all' (FR 75) - b.seguireIdiochiàtuttovendutoOVfollow-INFGodwhohaseverythingsold'(he can) follow God who sold all his possessions' (Fiore 232) - c.
-Aux V tutto (like l'à perduto tutto) d. che sia per tutto detto PP-V - that is for all said - '...that is said about everything' (Detto 485)
+(12) a. hannovi messo tutto loro ingegno e forza have = there put all their intelligence and force VO 'they put there all their intelligence and strength' (VeV 24) b. ch'egli ebbe tutto questo fatto that he had-3sG all this done OV 'that he had done all this' (Tesoro a286) (13) a. e come l'à tutto perduto and how it = has all lost OV 'and how he lost it all' (FR 75) b. seguire Idio chi à tutto venduto follow-INF God who has everything sold OV '(he can) follow God who sold all his possessions' (Fiore 232) c.
+Aux - V - tutto (like l'à perduto tutto) VO d. che sia per tutto detto that is for all said PP-V 'that is said about everything' (Detto 485)